Overview

 Best for: projecting returns based on actual fund NAV history

-The Mutual Fund Returns Calculator moves beyond assumed return rates.
-You enter actual NAV data โ start NAV, end NAV, and time period โ to calculate the real CAGR a specific fund has delivered historically.
-This gives you a grounded return assumption to use in your SIP projection instead of an arbitrary number.
+The CAGR Calculator skips the assumed return rate entirely.
+You enter actual NAV data, start NAV, end NAV, and time period, and it calculates the real CAGR a specific fund has delivered historically.
+That gives you a grounded return assumption to plug into your SIP projection instead of picking a round number out of thin air.

-For example, if a Nifty 50 index fund delivered 13.2% CAGR over the past 10 years, you can feed that figure into the SIP Calculator to see what a monthly investment would have grown to under those conditions.
-This combination of historical analysis and forward projection is more rigorous than assuming a round number.
-It is especially useful for investors comparing two or three specific funds before committing to a monthly SIP.
+If a Nifty 50 index fund delivered 13.2% CAGR over the past 10 years, for example, you can feed that figure straight into the SIP Calculator to see what a monthly investment would have grown to under those conditions.
+Pairing historical analysis with forward projection this way is more rigorous than assuming a number, and it's especially useful when comparing two or three specific funds before committing to a monthly SIP.

 PPF Calculator